 14. Stacey from Milkology

 My first labor was vaginal with no pain meds (I felt everything!)
-It was one of the hardest things I ever gone through (the ring of fire is real, ladies!)
+It was one of the hardest things I ever went through (the ring of fire is real, ladies!)
 However, the postpartum recovery was a breeze.
-First delivery was with only one baby.
+The first delivery was with only one baby.

 My second labor was a scheduled c-section and I felt absolutely nothing during the delivery.
 My 2nd labor was so easy where everything was done to me and I didn’t have to lift a finger, but recovery was SO hard and painful.
-Second delivery was with two (boy/girl twins!)
+The second delivery was with two (boy/girl twins!)